Kuroi-Yuki/Assessment-Application/README.md

+﻿Server Code can be found: https://github.com/Salsaduckingbeel/IoT-project-core

-﻿Developing a Cordova Mobile App with Ionic Framework
+Developing a Cordova Mobile App with Ionic Framework
 -----------------------------------------------------
 The steps here were done on x64 windows 8.1 machine.